A photograph shows a group of people golfing as a forest fire rages in the background.

 “It’s a real photo,” she confirmed, of the picture of people golfing as the fire roars.
 She did lighten it a little bit, but other than that, the photo captures the moment.

 But the golfers were in less danger than they appear to be in the viral photograph.
-Mark Mayfield, Beacon Rock’s operations manager, told CNN that the fire was the fire was further away than it appears and that the Columbia River provided a buffer between the blaze and the golf course:
+Mark Mayfield, Beacon Rock’s operations manager, told CNN that the fire was further away than it appears and that the Columbia River provided a buffer between the blaze and the golf course:

 Staff at the golf course — located in Washington state, just across the Columbia River from the fire — posted pictures on Wednesday to Facebook of golfers carrying on as the massive wildfire raged through trees on a nearby hillside.